-Until that point, I thought it was normal to spend countless hours scrolling the newsfeed, that it was natural to look at instagram and want to fix something about myself … At the time, I’d confused inspiration with comparison.
+Until that point, I thought it was normal to spend countless hours scrolling the newsfeed.
+That it was natural to look at social media and want to fix something about myself.
+At the time, I’d confused inspiration with comparison.

-In the lead up to this, I’d flirted with the idea of deleting my account.
-However, I’d only get so far as deactivating it — usually restoring it within 48 hours, at most, a week.
-Yet, one afternoon something shifted within me.
-After realising that I’d just spent the best part of four hours unconsciously scrolling, I thought to myself, why don’t I delete this?
+Leading up to this, I’d pondered deleting my account.
+However, I’d only get so far as deactivating it — usually restoring it within a week.
+Yet, one afternoon after realising I’d just spend the best part of four hours unconsciously scrolling, I thought to myself — why don’t I just delete this?

 So I did, I permanently deleted my account.
-The moment I did this I felt completely relieved, it was as if the weight of the world had been lifted off my shoulders.
-In the week following, my happiness was at an all-time high and I found myself wondering why I hadn’t done it sooner.
+The moment I did this, I felt completely relieved, it was as if the weight of the world had been lifted off my shoulders.
+In the weeks following, my happiness was at an all-time high, and I found myself wondering why I hadn’t done it sooner.

-Funnily enough, the following months would also be some of my life’s most “instagramable” moments.
-I’d enjoy a year-long summer travelling between Australia, Europe and the United States, visiting some truly remarkable places, all of which were picture perfect.
-And while I did take thousands of photos, without an account to upload them too, I kept my photos to myself and enjoyed my life all the more.
+Funnily enough, the following months were some of my life’s most ‘instagramable’ moments.
+I’d enjoy a year-long summer travelling between Australia, Europe and the United States.
+And although I took thousands of photos, without an account to upload them to, I kept my pictures to myself and enjoyed my life all the more.

-With instagram out of the picture, my time was redirected into things like reading, learning, exercising and writing.
-More than ever before I was interested in myself, I began consciously considering who I was, who I wanted to be, the types of thoughts that entered my mind and how I felt on a day to day basis.
+With Instagram out of the picture, my time was spent reading, exercising, learning and writing.
+And more than ever before, I was interested in myself — I began consciously considering who I was, who I wanted to be, the types of thoughts that entered my mind, and how I felt on a daily basis.

-Now, before we go on I’d like to clarify that instagram itself, just like everything, has both positives and negatives, it really depends on the context of the user.
-For many creators — think influencers, celebrities, journalists, entrepreneurs, alternative media, businesses etc. — it is a remarkable tool.
-Even if you’re simply a follower you can connect and be inspired by others accounts.
+Now, before we go on I’d like to clarify that Instagram, just like everything, has positives and negatives.
+For many creators such as influencers, celebrities, journalists, entrepreneurs, businesses etc. social media is a remarkable tool.
+Even as a follower, you have the ability to connect with, and be inspired by others.

-However, at the time, this wasn’t what was happening for me.
-Instead of being a tool, instagram was a trigger that fed my limiting beliefs and encouraged me to compare myself to others.
-It distracted me from who I really was and the person I was trying to become.
+However, this wasn’t the case for me.
+Instead, Instagram was a trigger that fed my limiting beliefs and encouraged me to compare myself to others.
+It distracted me from who I was, and the person I was trying to become.
 While online I projected an image of who I wanted to be, in reality, I was far from it.

-In hindsight, it wasn’t necessarily about avoiding instagram, more so about having the space to reconnect with myself and heal.
+In hindsight, it wasn’t necessarily about avoiding Instagram but about having the space to reconnect with myself.
 With that space, I had the time and opportunity to look within, to heal my insecurities and rebuild myself.
-Most importantly it allowed me to transition from seeking external validation to providing myself love and acceptance from within.
+Most importantly, I was able to transition from seeking external validation to prioritising self-love and acceptance.

-If you’re an influencer or someone whose business revolves around instagram, I urge you to get creative.
+If you’re an influencer or someone whose business revolves around Instagram, I urge you to get creative.
 See if you can outsource or pre-plan posts to reduce your time spent on the app.
-You may even find yourself being more creative for doing so, I know I certainly did!
+Otherwise, set yourself specific times for when you’ll engage with it — you may even find yourself more creative for doing so.

-Remember, the surface of other people’s lives (including their online persona) is not a fair representation of what’s really going on for them.
-Don’t compare their highlight reel to your reality.
-Instead, be so in love with yourself and your life, that your reality is what’s most important.
+At the end of the day, the surface of other people’s lives (including their online persona) is not a fair representation of what’s really going on for them.
+Meaning, don’t compare yourself to a person’s highlight reel.
+Instead, be so invested in yourself and your self-development that you and your reality are what’s most important.